 Students will be responsible for producing short (500 words) reading response papers every week and should come to class prepared to discuss and debate the contents of those papers.
-In addition, each student will be responsible for giving a lecture/presentation (45 minutes ) on one of the texts at some point during the term, as well as producing a substantial (3500 words) final research paper.
+In addition, each student will be responsible for giving a lecture/presentation (45 minutes - one hour) on one of the texts at some point during the term, as well as producing a substantial (3500 words) final research paper.
 Research paper topics must be vetted with me in office hours and outlines constitute 10% of the final grade.

-All required texts have been ordered from the bookstore, and placed on reserve at the library.
-Excerpted texts and articles will be on reserve at the GRC and made available to students to photocopy themselves.
-Recommended texts and articles have also been placed on reserve.
+All required texts have been ordered from the bookstore.
+Excerpted texts and articles will be made available as pdfs on the course WebCT site..